 But what if control was the wrong impulse?
 What if our efforts to control behavior sometimes worked against our loftiest educational goals regarding college/career readiness, critical thinking, social-emotional health, and civic preparedness?
 What if there was another way to achieve our objectives besides control?

 There is!
 With the explicit goal of fostering learner independence, student-centered learning calls for a different set of approaches, ones that are more akin to learner facilitation than learner control.
-Rather than prioritizing efficiency, order, and compliance, student-centered approaches draw from a wide variety of educational research (see the Students at the Center Research Portal) to create learning environments that inspire students’ academic, social-emotional, and metacognitive development.
+Rather than prioritizing efficiency, order, and compliance, student-centered approaches draw from a wide variety of educational research to create learning environments that inspire students’ academic, social-emotional, and metacognitive development.
 Recognizing that emotion is an integral component of all learning, facilitators of student-centered learning seek to personalize an optimal mix of risk-taking, disequilibrium, accomplishment, and confidence in each individual student.
 By intentionally modeling and coaching empathy, cultivating relationships with and among learners, and establishing a culture of partnership, trust, and support, learner facilitators move past merely controlling behaviors to cultivating motivations and inspiring engagement.
 And in the busy, messy, nonlinear world of high-quality student-centered learning, these approaches are used to drive the goal setting, self-regulation, and success that lead to social behaviors and mature thinking processes.

 When an individual student is disengaged or disruptive, Nate makes time to check in with the student privately, rather than control their behavior by singling them out in front of their peers.
 The conversation always begins with an invitation for the student to identify what they are having a hard time with, whether there are expectations they feel aren’t being met for them as well as by them, and what supports and/or strategies could help them be more successful.
-What’s important to note here is how Nate uses the chart not to control behavior, but instead to facilitate student inquiry, inspire greater social-emotional skill development, and to develop in his students the sort of self-directed and collaborative competencies prized by employers and colleges alike.
+What’s important to note here is how Nate uses the chart not to control behavior, but instead to facilitate student inquiry, inspire greater social-emotional skill development, and develop in his students the sort of self-directed and collaborative competencies prized by employers and colleges alike.